vlmeg/vlmeg.github.io/lp_vs_mip.md

 layout: default
 ---

-## The classic trnasportation problem defined in both linear programming and mixed-integer linear programming
+## The classic transportation problem extended from  lp to mip

+The switch between the different formulation use the sequence $setglobal LPFormulation (0 or 1)

 ~~~
 $Title  A Transportation Problem (TRNSPORT,SEQ=1)